 Students cover a common curriculum meeting the requirements of the National Curriculum Key Stage 3 programme of study.
 The range of subjects taught and the time allocated to them is shown in the table.
-Most subjects are taught to mixed-ability tutor groups in Y7 with the exception of Maths which applies ability settings.
-Then in some subjects such as English, Science and Languages setting is introduced in Y8 and Y9.
+Most subjects are taught to mixed-ability tutor groups in Y7 with ability setting in Maths.
+Setting in some subjects such as English, Science and Languages is introduced in Y8 and Y9.
 We have been redesigning our schemes of work in all subjects to aid smooth progression across KS3 and onto KS4, based around Key Performance Indicators (KPIs) which will help them develop the skills they need for their GCSE studies.